John Wayne as Lon “McQ” McHugh, taciturn Seattle PD lieutenant

 McHugh wears a pair of brown leather apron-toe penny loafers with black socks.

-John Wayne wears a simple brass Montagnard bracelet on his right wrist, gifted to him by the indiginous Montagnard people of Vietnam during the filming of The Green Berets in 1968.
+John Wayne wears a simple brass Montagnard bracelet on his right wrist, gifted to him by the indigenous Montagnard people of Vietnam during the filming of The Green Berets in 1968.
 Modern Forces Living History Group reports that many American servicemen returned from Vietnam with these bracelets from the tribe, signifying friendship or respect.
 Manready Mercantile offers a striking replica of the “Montagnard Bracelet” in brass, copper, or steel (link), where they explain that “not only did Duke don the bracelet on his wrist until the day he passed, it’s said he lays with it to this day.”

 On his left wrist, McHugh wears a gold chronograph on an olive drab vinyl strap, worn in the same manner as many military or ex-military operators with the face on the inside of his wrist.
 The silver dial has three sub-dials.

-Tough cops in this era seemed to have an affinity for dark green American muscle cars.
+Tough movie cops in this era seemed to have an affinity for dark green American muscle cars.
 In McQ, John Wayne drives a 1973 Pontiac Firebird Trans Am in the somewhat rare color of Brewster Green.

 Due to his height and reduced agility, John Wayne reportedly had to enter McQ’s Trans Am by sliding in with his right leg first while tilting to the left to allow room for his entire 6’4″ frame.
 When he first gets in the car to pursue the laundry truck after the drug heist, he tries to enter head first, an attempt which was undoubtedly foiled by the car’s relatively limiting 37.5-inch headroom (more than half the size of John Wayne’s height).